sportsdunia logo

 Manchester City

 Erling Haaland is the clear first choice.
 The Norwegian is one of the best forwards in the league, and with his elite conversion rate, it’s hard to see anyone else, unless Pep Guardiola decides a fresh approach is needed mid-match.
-With Kevin De Bruyne leaving the club, they need to figure out who will take the penalties in case Haaland isn’t on the pitch.
-With Omar Marmoush’s shocking miss in the FA Cup Final, it will be interesting to see if he’s trusted to get the job done again.
+With no Kevin De Bruyne, they need to figure out who will take the penalties in case Haaland isn’t on the pitch.
+With Omar Marmoush’s shocking miss in the FA Cup Final, it will be interesting to see if he’s trusted to get the job done again till then, Marmoush and Rodri will remain the secondary options.

 Manchester United